 With plenty of open space to spread out and enjoy nature, this campground is conveniently within driving distance of Terlingua Ghost Town, Big Bend National Park, and Big Bend Ranch State Park.
 It’s also within a Dark Skies Region, which means stargazing conditions are top tier!

 Families will love this wonderful campground.
 With loads of amenities, glamping tents, luxury cabins, and RV sites, they’ve got something for everyone.
 At night, you can relax and enjoy the star-studded skies above the scenic Blue Ridge Mountains.

 Need a remote outdoor viewing spot to check out these amazing celestial events?
 Start planning now!
 Mark your calendar, browse Campspot, and get ready to stargaze.

 Emily Hessney Lynch is a small business owner, reader, and writer.
 She lives in upstate New York with her husband and their three rescue dogs.
 They love getting outside year-round and enjoy paddle boarding, hiking, and snowshoeing.
 You can follow her on Instagram at @servemethesky.

-Image Credit: Tyler Way, Adobe Stock – Marek, Adobe Stock – Craig Taylor Photo, Salmon Run Campground & Cabins, Tyler Way, Tyler Way, Tyler Way
+Image Credit: Tyler Way, Adobe Stock – Lansa, Adobe Stock – Marek, Dark Sky RV Campground, Tyler Way, Tyler Way, Tyler Way